📊 MAX Key Takeaways

 What is the AI rating for MAX?

-MediaAlpha, Inc. (MAX) has an AI rating of HOLD with 45% confidence, based on fundamental analysis of SEC EDGAR filings.
+MediaAlpha, Inc. (MAX) has a Combined AI Rating of SELL from Claude (SELL) and ChatGPT (HOLD) with 76% combined confidence, based on fundamental analysis of SEC EDGAR filings.

 What are MAX's key strengths?